 UPDATE 4/23/20: Hurryupandcomeback checked in foal to Force the Pass

-UPDATE 2/11/20: Hurryupandcomeback gave birth to a healthy colt, who we have nicknamed Hancock.
+UPDATE 2/11/20: Hurryupandcomeback gave birth to a healthy colt by Army Mule, who we have nicknamed Hancock.

 Hurryupandcomeback, by the excellent value sire Mizzen Mast, stems from the direct female family of Cash Run and Forestry through her second dam, Shared Interest.
 By Pleasant Colony, Shared Interest herself was brilliant on the racetrack as well.
 She scored 10 wins in 23 career starts from ages 3 to 5, winning the G1 Ruffian, G2 First Flight, and Burlington County Stakes to secure over $667k in purses.
 She additionally finished 2nd or 3rd in 7 other graded stakes, including the G1 Beldame, G1 Shuvee, G1 John A. Morris, G1 Top Flight, G2 Monmouth Oaks, G2 First Flight, and the G3 Breeders' Cup Handicap at Arlington Park.